janakerman/janakerman/src/pages/grafana-scripting-workflow/index.md

 }
 ```

+Jsonnet supports importing from other Jsonnet files so it's clean enough to maintain a single entrypoint and import the individual dashboards.

 Note that not only is the `uuid` field important for Grizzly to work correctly, it's also used as the name for your rendered JSON file.